-ASIA has been active in Italy and in Europe since the early 90s with Public Awareness projects aimed at informing civil society about the traditions and historical heritage of the peoples of Tibet and the Himalayan region, which it regards as a priceless treasure to be safeguarded and handed on.
+ASIA has been active in Italy and in Europe since the early 90s with Global Citizenship Education projects aimed at informing civil society about the traditions and historical heritage of the peoples of Tibet and the Himalayan region, which it regards as a priceless treasure to be safeguarded and handed on.

 *ASIA’s history is closely linked to the person of Prof. Chögyal Namkhai Norbu, a master in the Tibetan spiritual teaching of Dzogchen with wide and deep knowledge of the history, philosophy and situation of Tibet and founder and Chairman of the Association.